 4) Don’t be afraid to adapt

 If the data you’re tracking shows that your current social media message isn’t resonating, or that your donation site is too difficult to navigate, then switch it up.
-An advantage of an online event is its flexibility – you can change the platform you use, update the text on the web site, and make other changes relatively quickly and at low cost.
+An advantage of an online event is its flexibility – you can change the platform you use, update the text on the website, and make other changes relatively quickly and at a low cost.